Chiral algebras in Landau-Ginzburg models: Introduction

 where $P_{++}$ is the right-moving translation generator.
 Since $\bar{Q}_+^2=0$, one can study its cohomology, and the above equation implies that it is holomorphic, or, in terms of light-cone coordinates $x^{\pm\pm}$ (in Lorenzian signature), the cohomology depends non-trivially only on $x^{--}$, while differentiation with respect to $x^{++}$ annihilates cohomology classes.
 This observation was first made in \cite{VaV} and then in \cite{W} used to elucidate some properties of $\N=(2,2)$ LG models and their IR fixed points.
 Then, part of the analysis from \cite{W} was extended to $\N=(0,2)$ gauge theories in \cite{SW}.

 Chiral algebras of $\N=(0,2)$ half-twisted sigma models were studied to some extent in the literature due to their connection with the theory of chiral differential operators.
 In particular, the perturbative approach was developed in \cite{W02} and \cite{Tan}, and some non-perturbative aspects were studied in \cite{TanY} and \cite{Y}.
+There was also a number of papers on topological rings (which are finite sectors of chiral algebras in $\mathcal{N}=(0,2)$ theories), some examples being \cite{Katz:2004nn, Guffin:2008kt, Guffin:2008pi, Guo:2015gha}.
 However, it seems that systematic analysis of chiral algebras in $\N=(0,2)$ LG models and gauge theories has not been performed yet.
 Our goal is to make a small step in this direction.

-In this paper we first study some general properties of $\N=(0,2)$ theories on $\Bbb{R}^{2,2}$.
+In this paper we first study some general properties of $\N=(0,2)$ theories on $\Bbb{R}^{1,1}$.
 Then we restrict to a certain class of models, namely LG models, and later consider LG models with $\N=(2,2)$ supersymmetry and give some examples.

 An important question about chiral algebras of $\N=(0,2)$ theories is how they behave under the RG flow.
 It turns out that in theories with the R-symmetry chiral algebra is an RG invariant, while it is not completely clear whether this is the case for more general theories without R-symmetry.
 The RG invariance underlies all approaches to extract some useful information about the CFT in the IR, such as, for example, in \cite{W} and \cite{SW}.
 It seems that this has never been proved in the literature though.